 The Many Causes of a Refrigerant Leak

 Refrigerant leaks can be caused by a number of different things.
 Sometimes it’s foul weather like a storm.
 Other times a pest can chew on your air conditioner’s refrigerant line and cause it to rupture.
 The cause of the problem isn’t really the important part, since once you’ve already detected a refrigerant leak, you need to start investing in ways to stop it.
+In some cases, external damage can also result in visible dripping or water pooling near the unit.

 Three Ways to Detect One